renafena/C3-AI-Assignment-/assignment.md

 * Updated introduction
 ```

-After rebasing, you get a straightforward history:
+Now look at the same version history after rebasing:
 ```text
 * Fixed typo in chapter 2
 * Fixed typo in chapter 1
 * Updated introduction
 ```

-This simplicity is especially helpful when looking back at project changes or performing reviews.
+Simplifying the version history especially helps when looking back at project changes or performing reviews.

-### Easy-to-Track Changes

-In documentation work, it’s common to make small but frequent updates.
-Rebasing allows you to squash minor, related changes into a single commit, making the final history more concise and understandable.

-For example, if you made three minor edits to a tutorial in separate commits, you can squash them into one meaningful commit during an interactive rebase.
-This way, your commit log doesn’t overwhelm reviewers with minor changes.

-### Minimal Conflict During Collaboration
+### Minimize collaboration conflicts

-When you rebase your branch before integrating it into the main documentation, you’re updating your branch with the latest changes before finalizing your work.
-This means you have handled any conflicts proactively on your branch, rather than dealing with them during a merge.
-This helps reduce the chance of introducing new conflicts into the main branch.
+Rebasing enables you to update your branch with the latest changes before finalizing your work.
+This means you can handle any conflicts proactively on your branch.
+It also helps reduce the chance of introducing new conflicts into the main branch.

+## When to avoid rebasing

+Avoid rebasing public or shared branches.
+Because rebasing changes the commit history, it might cause confusion or disrupt collaborative work when others have already pulled your changes.

-## How to Rebase
+## Steps to rebase

-Regular rebasing is useful when you just want to integrate the latest changes from the main branch into your working branch.
-This essentially applies commits on the tip of the base branch.

-(1) Check out your feature branch:
+1. Check out your feature branch: <br>
 ```text
 git checkout my-branch
 ```

-(2) Update your main branch:
+2. Update your main branch.

-(3) Rebase your branch onto the main branch:
+3. Rebase your branch onto the main branch.

-(4) Resolve any conflicts:

-Git will pause and prompt you to resolve conflicts if any arise.
-Edit the conflicting files and mark them as resolved:
+4. Edit any conflicting files and mark them as resolved: <br>
 ```text
 git add <file>
 git rebase --continue
 ```

-(5) Push your changes:
+5. Push your changes: <br>
 ```text
 git push --force
 ```

-### When to Avoid Rebase

-While rebasing is useful for maintaining a clean history, it’s essential to avoid rebasing public or shared branches.
-Rebasing changes the commit history, which can cause confusion or disrupt collaborative work if others have already pulled your changes.